ChiralBehaviors/kitakaze/README.md

 At the moment, there's not a lot of exciting things you can do with this at this point.
 This is entirely due to my poor UI skills, however.
 The GraphQL and JSON-LD APIs are fully functional, and using the tools available you can produce useable Ultrastructure applications.
-But currently this is quite awkward and more work than is necessary - by far.
+But currently this is quite awkward and more work than is necessary because there's only the API endpoint.

 The Customer/Order master detail view is avaiable at the URI: /northwind.html.
 The GraphiQL IDE is available by default, and is rooted to the base kernel workspace of the Ultrastructure instance.
 To see the Northwind workspace, use the URI: